 We regularly assess the children's knowledge and understanding in phonics to see if there are any sounds that they are finding particularly tricky to master.
 This also helps us to assess their progress to ensure that they are on track to achieve expected standards in the Phonics Screening Check which takes place at the end of Year One.

-Due to the period of school closure as a result of the covid-19 pandemic, children in Year One did not get to take part in the Phonics Screening Check in the summer term as planned.
+Due to the impact of the covid-19 pandemic, children in Year One did not get to take part in the Phonics Screening Check in the summer term as planned.

 These children will instead complete a Phonics Screening Check in the second half of the autumn term as Year Two children.